About us

 NEO is dedicated to helping people of all ages and backgrounds lead more active outdoor-oriented lives for better health, happiness, and wellbeing.
 Video summary

 The Eastern Glades area has 4 fire pits/pad sites and two Pavillions, Promenade & South lakeside with fireplaces all lined up in a row next to each other.
 The North pavillion is next to the courtyard with strings of patio hanging lights.
-It is 1st come 1st serve for these spots so we will not know which one is available until after the hike and I see which one is available.
-After the event start time, at 815pm, look for a comment of which Pavillion is available.
+It is 1st come 1st serve for these spots so we will not know which one is available until after the hike and Eric will see which one is available.
+After the event start time, at 915pm, look for a comment of which Pavillion is available.

 Parking is free after 9pm but only $2 for 3 hours before then.